hackclub/hackclub/workshops/py_Christmas/README.md

 [Code for the flower carpet made using turtle](https://github.com/FossMec/Code-a-pookalam/tree/master/Nikita%20Menon)
 4. Now, I would suggest to try out some other turtle functions that you may find interesting.
    [This link](https://runestone.academy/runestone/books/published/StudentCSP/CSPTurtleDecisions/turtleFP.html) provides details of most functions available in turtle.

-Alright!
-Congratulations on completing the workshop.
-Will you do me a small favour, now?
-Next time you try out a design, send me the output via twitter (@raz8153) or on hack club slack channel ( send as direct message to @Razz).
-I would Love to see your work.

 Once you've made your own design, share it in the `#scrapbook` channel on the Hack Club Slack, or send it to me directly via DM (@Razz).
 I would love to see your work!
 Happy hacking!